 Lebesgue integration We give a new approach to Lebesgue integration, tying it much more closely to Riemann integrals, and completely avoiding the standard σ -algebras of measurable sets.
 We were motivated by two considerations.
 First, integrals over unbounded domains and integrals of unbounded functions are really important, for instance in physics and probability, and students will need to know about such integrals before they take a course in analysis.
 Second, there simply does not appear to be a successful theory of improper multiple integrals.

-In our experience, undergraduates, even freshmen, are quite prepared to approach the Lebesgue integral via the Riemann integral, but the approach via measurable sets and σ -algebras is inconceivable.
+In our experience, students are less resistant to approaching the Lebesgue integral via the Riemann integral than they are to the standard approach.

-What's new in the fourth edition
+What's different in the third edition